Nicole215/whosangit/README.md

 - for the code of the game [this tutorial](https://www.youtube.com/watch?v=PBcqGxrr9g8) was used
 - Whilest I know all lyrics used by heart from countless singing along, Google search was used to make sure the lyrics are correct and don't contain spelling errors
 ## Acknowledgements
-I could not have done this website without my mentor Rory Patrick Sheridan, who always pointed in the right direction, when I felt lost.
+I could not have done this website without my mentor Rory Patrick Sheridan, who pointed in the right direction, when I felt lost.